Cloud-Jas/AzureFunctions.Extensions.Middleware/README.md

 ```

+In the above example we have passed executionContext as parameter to HttpMiddleware.
+This will be made available to all the custom middleware that are registered in startup.cs

-## 1.5 How to define Custom middlewares?
+## 1.5 How to define Custom middlewares for http triggers?

 All custom middleware of Http triggers should inherit from ServerlessMiddleware and override InvokeAsync method .
 You will be able to access both HttpContext and ExecutionContext